vkostyanetsky/RFQ/README.md

 ![Inventory](images/pr-inventory-tab.png)

-The last one is a list of questions a user wants to ask a supplier:
+The last tab is a list of questions a user wants to ask a supplier:

 ![Questions](images/pr-questions-tab.png)